-Directors and Executive Officers of Counsel: As of May 31, 2023, the directors and executive officers of Counsel beneficially owned, directly or indirectly, in aggregate, less than 1% of the common shares of IGM and less than 1% the common shares of any service provider to Counsel or the Funds.
+Directors and Executive Officers of Counsel: As of May 31, 2023, the directors and executive officers of Counsel beneficially owned, directly or indirectly, in aggregate, less than 1% of (a) the common shares of IGM; and (b) the common shares of any service provider to Counsel or the Funds.

-Independent Review Committee: As of May 31, 2023, the members of the IRC beneficially owned, directly or indirectly, in aggregate less than 1% of the common shares of IGM; and less than 1% of the common shares of any service provider to Counsel or the Funds.
+Independent Review Committee: As of May 31, 2023, the members of the IRC beneficially owned, directly or indirectly, in aggregate less than 1% of (a) the common shares of IGM; and (b) the common shares of any service provider to Counsel or the Funds.